NQCD/NQCDynamics.jl/docs/src/initialconditions/dynamicaldistribution.md

 The [`DynamicalDistribution`](@ref InitialConditions.DynamicalDistribution) also accepts
 keyword arguments to provide extra metadata when performing nonequilibrium simulations confined to a single electronic state.
-View the docstring in the API section to view the available keywords.
+Visit the docstring in API section by clicking the link in the previous sentence to learn more about the available keywords.

 This type is currently limited only to nonequilibrium simulations on a single electronic state.
 It would be necessary to add further fields to store electronic variables if equilibrium